 Pursuant to section 26 of the Articles of Association, the Management Board shall, subject to the approval of the Supervisory Board, be authorized to reserve the profits in whole or in part.
 The General Meeting is authorized to distribute and/or reserve any remaining part of the profits.

-Effective August 2, 2018, AMG's Supervisory Board approved a change in dividend policy which targets an annual dividend payout of between 20-40% of net income attributable to shareholders and in line with Dutch corporate governance best practices.
-AMG intends to declare a dividend of €0.40 per ordinary share over the financial year 2019.
-The interim dividend of €0.20, paid on August 15, 2019, will be deducted from the amount to be distributed to shareholders.
-The proposed final dividend per ordinary share therefore amounts to €0.20.
+During 2019, AMG's Supervisory Board adopted an addendum to its dividend policy, which includes that year-on-year changes shall not deviate more than plus or minus 20%.
+AMG intends to declare a dividend of $\in 0.20$ per ordinary share over the financial year 2020.
+The interim dividend of $\in 0.10$ , paid on August 13, 2020, will be deducted from the amount to be distributed to shareholders.
+The proposed final dividend per ordinary share therefore amounts to $\in 0.10$ .